ageller/UniviewFaintYoungSun/README.md

 # UniviewMESAInteriorSun
-Uniview module to show the evolving Sun, with interior cutaway, based on MESA model
+Uniview module to show the evolving Sun, with interior cutaway, based on a MESA model